-SPS 192.80 Procedures after knockdowns.
+SPS 192.61 Procedures after knock-downs.

-(1) WHEN A CONTESTANT IS CONSIDERED KNOCKED DOWN.
-A contestant is considered knocked down if any of the following occur:
+(1) WHEN DOWN.
+A contestant is considered down if any of the following occur:

-(a) The contestant touches the floor with any part of the body other than the soles of the feet as the result of a legal strike.
-If the contestant rises immediately to the soles of the feet, the referee may determine a knockdown has not occurred.
+(a) The contestant touches the floor with any part of the body other than the feet as the result of a blow or series of blows.
+If the contestant rises immediately to his or her feet, the referee may determine a knockdown has not occurred.